israelmarti/BiSpeD/README.md

 > Optional parameters:
 > - `spa`: name of primary component mean spectrum (string);
 > - `spb`: name of secondary component mean spectrum (string);
-> - `ta`: spectrum template, in FITS format with or without extension, for comparison with primary component (string);
+> - `ta`: spectrum template, in FITS extension with or without extension, for comparison with primary component (string);
-> - `tb`: spectrum template, in FITS format with or without extension, for comparison with secondary component (string);
+> - `tb`: spectrum template, in FITS extension with or without extension, for comparison with secondary component (string);
 > - `wreg`: spectral regions for cross-correlation analysis (string).
 The selected region is specified among "-" and the different regiones joined with ' " , ";
 > - `aconv`: damping convergence factor (float);
 > - `keyjd`: header keyword that contains Julian Date (string);